fawnoculus/WarClaims/README.md

 ## What is War Claims?
 War Claims is Claim mod with War in Mind.
-This is not just the only (maybe) Claim with Xaero's World-/ MiniMap support but also ...
+This is not just the only Claim Mod (in 1.12.2) with Xaero's World-/ MiniMap support, but also one of the few Claim mods where you have the ability to invade claimed chunks allowing a more effective the simulation of country borders then regular claim mods.
-I forgot how to formulate sentences... ...
-I should probably not be writing READMEs at 5 in the Morning.
-I'll finish the README later, I swear.

 ## Downloading from GitHub actions
 1. Navigate to the Latest (topmost) successfully ran (green check) [Action](https://github.com/fawnoculus/WarClaims/actions/workflows/build.yml)